rackerlabs/support-how-to/content/rackspace-email/common-email-bounces.md

 - **Applies to:** Administrators and Users

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

+For a video tutorial see [Email Help - Bounce Messages](https://emailhelp.rackspace.com/l/common-bounce-message-solutions).

 ### Bounce messages